donishadsmith/neurocaps/docs/user_guide/parcellations.rst

 Parcellations
 =============

-When extracting the timeseries, neurocaps uses the Schaefer atlas, the Automated Anatomical Labeling (AAL) atlas, or a custom parcellation that is lateralized (where each region/network has nodes in the left and right hemispheres) for spatial dimensionality reduction.
+When extracting the timeseries, NeuroCAPs uses the Schaefer atlas, the Automated Anatomical Labeling (AAL) atlas, or a custom parcellation that is lateralized (where each region/network has nodes in the left and right hemispheres) for spatial dimensionality reduction.
 The "Schaefer" and "AAL" parcellations uses nilearn's ``datasets.fetch_atlas_schaefer_2018`` and ``datasets.fetch_atlas_aal`` functions, respectively.
 A nested dictionary,